Biden to nominate Big Tech adversary Kanter to helm the Justice Dept.'s antitrust division

 “Throughout his career, Kanter has also been a leading advocate and expert in the effort to promote strong and meaningful antitrust enforcement and competition policy,” the White House said in a news release.

-Biden’s plans to nominate Kanter follow a broader effort to crackdown on concentration in the economy, particularly in the tech sector.
+The nomination would fill a critical vacancy amid a broader administration effort to crackdown on concentration in the economy, particularly in the tech sector.
 Biden earlier this month signed a sweeping executive order targeting corporate consolidation, which directly challenges the path that Google, Facebook, Amazon and Apple took to dominance.

 Last month, he named Lina Khan, a prominent critic of the tech giants, to lead the nation’s other top antitrust enforcer, the Federal Trade Commission.
+Earlier this year, he named Tim Wu, a Columbia Law professor who spoke out about large tech companies, to the National Economic Council.

+Kanter will face a confirmation hearing, where his past work for Big Tech companies could come under greater scrutiny.

 The Justice Department is currently pursuing a historic antitrust complaint against Google, which was brought under the Trump administration.
 The agency is under pressure to more closely scrutinize the business practices and deals of Silicon Valley companies.